 - Regulating distributors: Overseeing intermediaries through certifications like ARN, and taking disciplinary action in case of violations.

 These objectives directly impact investors by ensuring that mutual funds remain transparent, trustworthy, and fair.
 This means individuals can confidently build wealth through mutual funds with proper safeguards in place.
-Open your mutual fund account today.
+Find a mutual fund that suits you.

 Significance of AMFI for mutual fund distributors